stew-anderson/blog/_posts/2025-09-24-technology-strategy-is-business-strategy.markdown

 The goal isn't to let business concerns dictate every tech decision, but to make these trade-offs consciously.
 Sometimes the "expensive" technical choice is worth it for developer productivity, system reliability, or competitive advantage.
 The key is having full visibility into the business implications of each option.
 We're not just building software, we're building businesses, and every line of code either moves it forward or holds it back.

 A technology choice is a business choice.
 If not seen in that light, you're not just making a tech mistake, you're making a business one.

+:point_right: When was the last time you chose the "technically best" option, only to realise it wasn't the best decision for the business?